-Information regarding the enrollment process for Incoming Fall 2022 Rice Undergraduate Students, including a list of eligible courses, is available here.
+Information regarding the enrollment process for Incoming Fall 2023 Rice Undergraduate Students is available here.

 All visiting students must follow the Enrollment Process for Non-Rice Students, as outlined below.
 High school students who are rising juniors and above must submit additional application materials for high school students, which is detailed below.

 Please note that visiting students may not take courses on a pass/fail basis.

 It is essential that visiting students be aware of and follow the deadlines listed on the Summer 2023 Academic Calendar.
 Course offerings are at the discretion of Rice and may be canceled at any time for any reason; should a class you wish to enroll in be canceled, we will assist you in finding a suitable alternative course.